Organised crime in Singapore: Mid-19th century

 Organised crime groups were posing huge problems to the routine and security of people, which forced the British authorities to curb the growing problem.
-These secret societies intensified their criminal activities from 1850s steadily evolving into organized crimes.
+These secret societies intensified their criminal activities from 1850s steadily evolving into organised crimes.
 They started with simple acts of crime extortion, trafficking and opium dealings before expanding to bigger criminal ventures like running illegal gambling dens and brothels.
 Organised crime groups started to scuffle with other gangs in order to take over their “turf” and threatened other citizens to pay protection money in return for their so-called ‘protection’.
-The most ferocious organized crime group was Ghee Hin Kongsi; estimated to have 800 members, this group was largely made of the Cantonese.
+The most ferocious organised crime group was Ghee Hin Kongsi; estimated to have 800 members, this group was largely made of the Cantonese.
 Other secret societies involved in crime include the Hai San, a gang that rivalled the Ghee Hin group in competition for land houses and business opportunities.
-Major legislative development in the colonial government led to the suppression of secret societies as law enforcement authorities thwarted the activities of organized crime.
+Major legislative development in the colonial government led to the suppression of secret societies as law enforcement authorities thwarted the activities of organised crime.

 Modern trends

-In Singapore, just like any other country in the world, organized crime is considered a criminal act.
+In Singapore, just like any other country in the world, organised crime is considered a criminal act.
 This includes running unlicensed money lending facilities and operating illegal gambling dens, among other crimes.
-Given the severe penalty attached to organized crime, Singapore records an average low crime rate compared to the rest of the world.
+Given the severe penalty attached to organised crime, Singapore records an average low crime rate compared to the rest of the world.
 However, some smaller groups have come together to form some secret groups that takes after the past secret groups like "Hui".
 These groups' memberships consist primarily of adolescent teenagers.
-Singapore has registered an increase in gang related activities in the recent past with drug trafficking being the major organized crime in the recent times owing to its immense profits.
+Singapore has registered an increase in gang related activities in the recent past with drug trafficking being the major organised crime in the recent times owing to its immense profits.
 Since the 1970s these groups have emerged at different times running various illegal activities and engaging in violent activities in the pursuit of their interests which includes unlicensed money lending and drug trafficking.
-Salakau gang is also another recent example of organized crime.
+Salakau gang is also another recent example of organised crime.
 This group drew its members from the Indians and Malays and made huge amounts of money through engaging in extortion and prostitution.
 Gang rivalry and conflicts between different gangs is a common phenomenon.
 Even in the present days, there is still a growing number of rebellious youths who subscribe to the ideologies of gang stars thinking being in a gang makes people look cool.
 A typical example can be traced back to 1990 where some teenagers in “pseudo street gangs” were obsessed with Salaku believing that such an affiliation was cool.
 These teenagers would be heard chanting the Salakau slogans in their squabbles without being its group members.

-Critical Information Infrastructure (CII) is still considered a primary target for organized cyber criminals in Singapore.
+Critical Information Infrastructure (CII) is still considered a primary target for organised cyber criminals in Singapore.
 This infrastructure includes the Banking and Finance industry which is likely to suffer major losses which may affect the country's economy.
 An insurance company suffered major losses in 2017 when a group of hackers attacked the company's website leaking personal information for more than 5000 customers.